kezoponk/IPhonePasscode.js/README.md

 # IPhonePasscode.js
-IPhonePasscode creates very easily a copy of the IPhone pin numpad where you have to enter X numbers to login<br>
+IPhonePasscode creates, with vanilla javascript, very easily a copy of the IPhone pin numpad where you have to enter X numbers to login<br>
 MD5 hash your numerical password twice: <a href="https://www.md5hashgenerator.com"> md5hashgenerator.com </a><br><br>
 > IPhoneNumpad('elementID'), { <br><br>
 > 'doublemd5password': '1234 > 81dc9bdb52d04dc20036dbd8313ed055 > ec6a6536ca304edf844d1d248a4f08dc', <br>